MVCustom: Multi-View Customized Diffusion via Geometric Latent Rendering and Completion: Details of evaluation

-The final dataset-level CPA is the mean across all $M$ evaluation samples:
+The final \textit{dataset-level CPA} averages all $M$ evaluation samples:

-We adopt the following failure handling strategy to ensure robustness and fairness: Full reconstruction failure: If COLMAP fails to reconstruct a camera trajectory due to unsuccessful feature matching across the entire video, we assign $\mathrm{CPA}_{\text{sample}} = 0$ for that sample.
-Partial pose failure: If COLMAP succeeds in reconstruction but fails to estimate the pose for certain frames, the corresponding per-frame scores are set to $a^j = 0$.
-These zeros are included in the average when computing $\mathrm{CPA}_{\text{sample}}$.
+We adopt the following failure handling strategy for robustness and fairness: \begin{itemize} \item \textbf{Full reconstruction failure:} If COLMAP fails entirely to reconstruct a trajectory due to unsuccessful feature matching, we assign $\mathrm{CPA}_{\text{sample}} = 0$. \item \textbf{Partial pose failure:} If COLMAP reconstructs partially but fails for certain frames, we set those frames' accuracy to $a^j = 0$, which contributes to the average CPA. \end{itemize}

-This protocol ensures that the reported CPA reflects not only the fidelity of controllable camera trajectories but also penalizes both sequence-level and frame-level failures in camera pose estimation.
+This ensures that the reported CPA accurately reflects controllable camera trajectories and penalizes both sequence-level and frame-level estimation failures.